bkburgess/PatientChoice/README.md

     EX.
-When used in the categorize_vars function, this will take all entries in the column "hospital_type" and map those labeled "privat" to the number 1, "freigemeinnützig" to the value 2, and "öffentlich" to the value 3.
+When used in the categorize_vars function, this will take all entries in the column "hospital_type" and map those labeled "privat" to the number 1, "freigemeinnÃ¼tzig" to the value 2, and "Ã¶ffentlich" to the value 3.
     str_maps = {"hospital_type":
                                 {
                                 "privat":1,
-                                "freigemeinnützig":2,
+                                "freigemeinnÃ¼tzig":2,
-                                "öffentlich":3
+                                "Ã¶ffentlich":3
                                 }
                 }